adamtiger/NNSharp/README.md

 ## Installation

 The package is [available](https://www.nuget.org/packages/NNSharp/) as a NuGet package from nuget.org.
+The current NuGet package was built on Windows8.1, Visual Studio 2015 and .Net Framework4.5.2.

 ## Current abilities